-Resilience Project is a collaborative effort between the Berkeley International Office and Second Impressions at Berkeley to publish stories from Cal's diverse community on how being resilient has strengthened it and furthered personal growth.
+Resilience Project is a collaborative effort between Berkeley International Office and Second Impressions at Berkeley to publish stories from Cal's diverse international student community on how being resilient has strengthened students and furthered their personal growth.
 All videos and stories will be featured on this website and on the Second Impressions Facebook Page

 Victoria Sosnovtseva - Russia/Denmark <- Click on link for full story